Zomtir/cptclient/README.md

 ### Localization

-Current supported locales are EN and DE in `main.dart`.
+Current supported locales are EN and DE.

 ```
 supportedLocales: [